liballeg/allegro5/readme_a5.txt

 selector. e.g. `ccmake ..`

 Now run `make` (or `mingw32-make`) and, optionally, `make install`.
-(You should have `MINGDIR` pointing to your MinGW directory before you do `mingw32-make install`):
+(For MinGW users, you should have `MINGDIR` pointing to your MinGW directory before you do `mingw32-make install`):

-	$ mingw32-make
+	$ make
-	$ mingw32-make install
+	$ make install

-Cmake & MSVC
+CMake & MSVC
 ------------

 First open up a console and make sure that cmake.exe is in your %PATH%.
 You ensure than by typing "SET PATH=C:\cmake\bin\;%PATH%" or similar.
 Typing "cmake" should display the help message.

-Cmake works by first creating a project solution, which can then be opened with MSVC IDE and built.
+CMake works by first creating a project solution, which can then be opened with MSVC IDE and built.

-You can use the same options from the Cmake & MinGW section above.
+You can use the same options from the CMake section above.

 Examples: